anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Signature

-If the pledge verified the received LDevID certificate successfully, it MUST sign the eStatus artifact using its new LDevID credential
+If the pledge verified the received EE certificate successfully, it MUST sign the eStatus artifact using its new EE credentials.
-In failure case, the pledge MUST sign it using its IDevID credential.
+In failure case, the pledge MUST sign it using its IDevID credentials.
 The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.

 Implementation Note: